hecal3/vim-leader-guide/README.md

 let g:leaderGuide_position = 'botright'
 ```

-Do NOT update the guide automatically: (Not recommended)
+Don't update the guide automatically: (Not recommended)

+```vim
+let g:leaderGuide_run_map_on_popup = 0
+```

 The update is almost instantaneous and will only run when the guide
 actually pops up.
 Otherwise the automatic update has no performance impact.

-```vim
-let g:leaderGuide_run_map_on_popup = 0
-```

 ## TODO and Ideas